 Search for relevant groups and sections on social networks you are active on.
 Holiday-related content for a holiday-related group.
 Everybody wins.

 If you want more specific social campaign ideas that are tailored to the specific network check out this article on how to leverage holidays for social campaigns.

 Include a holiday theme in your off-page efforts

-Your site optimization is superb and your social media engagement is something to write home about.
-Great, is there any other way to leverage holiday season to market your brand?
+Your site optimization is superb and your social media engagement is something people write home about.
+Great, is there any other way to leverage the holiday season to market your brand?

 - use holiday-related titles for guest post pitches

 - try to get your holiday-themed infographics (re)published on high-authority sites

 - try to get featured in different gift guide placements while avoiding these pitching mistakes

 - make your own gift guide and try to find blogs interested in sharing it